Skip to main content

 Normal-map lighting looks flat

-• Set profile Normal Map > Material Pipeline to Built-in.
+• Set profile Normal Map > Material Pipeline to URP.

 If lighting flips when the character turns around, avoid negative X scale.